dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

     allows you to write your code (user of the interface) in a more natural way, which means it will be more readable, more maintainable, and you'll be more productive.
-*   If `Concrete`'s implementation ever has to change, you don't have to rewrite everywhere it is used.
+*   If `Concrete`'s implementation ever has to change, you don'type have to rewrite everywhere it is used.
 Instead, you can absorb the change in your implementation of the interface, and your other code and tests will be insulated from this change.